David Berkowitz: Competing ideas

 Other contemporaries voiced their belief in the Satanic cult theory, including Donna Lauria's father.
 Berkowitz survivor Carl Denaro stated his opinion that "more than one person was involved" but admitted he could not prove the cult theory.
-His conclusion rests on his criticism of Berkowitz' statement to police as "totally false."
+His conclusion rests on his criticism of Berkowitz's statement to police as "totally false."

 Diel's recollection is that he physically bumped into Berkowitz outside the Wine Gallery restaurant as he and Freund departed and walked to his car where the shooting occurred; Berkowitz, in contrast, told police that he passed within a few feet of Diel and Freund shortly before they entered the car.
 Diel contends he and Freund passed no one on their way to the car, and that the position of the car parked at the curb would have made it impossible for Berkowitz to have sneaked up on them in the few minutes between their encounter outside the restaurant and the shooting at the car; Diel thus reasons he was shot by someone other than Berkowitz.

 Journalist Maury Terry published a series of investigative articles for Gannett newspapers in 1979 which challenged the official finding of a lone gunman in the Son of Sam case.
-Vigorously denied by police at the time, Terry's articles were widely read and discussed; they were later assembled in a book.
-Largely impelled by these reports of accomplices and Satanic cult activity, the Son of Sam case was reopened by Yonkers police during 1996, but no new charges were filed.
+Largely impelled by reports of accomplices and Satanic cult activity, the Son of Sam case was reopened by Yonkers police during 1996, but no new charges were filed.
 Due to a lack of findings, the investigation was eventually suspended but remains open.
-In 2021, Terry's work served as the basis for the Netflix series The Sons of Sam: A Descent Into Darkness.

-From prison, Berkowitz continued to assert and expand upon his claims of demonic possession.
-He stated in a series of nine videos in 2015 that the "voice" he heard was that of Samhain, a druid devil and the true origin of "Son of Sam."
-He added that it never was a dog, saying that detail was fabricated by the media.

 Skeptics

-Berkowitz' later claims were dismissed by many.
+Berkowitz's later claims about having been in a Satanic cult were widely dismissed.
 Breslin rejected his story of Satanic cult accomplices, stating that "when they talked to David Berkowitz that night, he recalled everything step by step by step.
 The guy has 1,000 percent recall and that's it.
 He's the guy and there's nothing else to look at."
-Other skeptics included former FBI profiler John E. Douglas, who spent hours interviewing Berkowitz and concluded he was an "introverted loner, not capable of being involved in group activity."
-NYPD psychologist Dr. Harvey Schlossberg stated in Against The Law, a documentary about the Son of Sam case, that he believes that the Satanic cult claims are nothing but a fantasy concocted by Berkowitz to absolve himself of the crimes.
+Other skeptics included former FBI profiler John Edward Douglas, who spent hours interviewing Berkowitz and concluded he was an "introverted loner, not capable of being involved in group activity."
+NYPD psychologist Dr. Harvey Schlossberg stated in Against The Law, a documentary about the Son of Sam case, that he believes that the Satanic cult claims are nothing but a fantasy concocted by Berkowitz to absolve himself of guilt.
 In his book Hunting Humans (2001), Elliott Leyton argued that "recent journalistic attempts to abridge—or even deny—Berkowitz's guilt have lacked all credibility."